kbarbary/tlutil/README.md

   -h, --help     show this help message and exit
   -d, --dry-run  Show results of image parsing, but do not move any images.
 ```

+Timelapses are grouped together and each group is placed in a single directory
+`OUTDIR/YYYY/MM-DD/HH:MM:SS/` where the date and time are that of the first
+image in the group.